 Young girls get “taught” that if you’re not skinny like a Victoria Secret’s model, then you’re not pretty and that you should starve yourself to be like them.
 Ok ok, most people don’t tell you to starve yourself directly, but underneath it’s there!
 I know so many young girls (and boys!) that don’t eat because someone made a nasty comment on the way they looked, it’s heart-breaking!
 I’ve been a victim of this as well and worse, from members of my own family, people who should be there for me and not criticize the way you look just because you don’t fit into their parameters of what they think you should look.

 Above is me at the age of 18.
 I was at my lowest weight.
 I looked good, not too thin, but not fat either.
 I was a size 40.
-What people can’t see from this picture is that I was at my worst battling an eating disorder that no one knew about and most of the people in my life still don’t know I had and still fight with everyday.
-I wasn’t happy, I wasn’t healthy, I was crashing down everyday.
+What people couldn’t see is that I was at my worst battling an eating disorder that no one knew about and most of the people in my life still don’t know I had and still fight with every day.
+I wasn’t happy, I wasn’t healthy, I was crashing down every day.
 I hated myself.
-My aunts used to always make petty comment on family dinners.
-When no one was listening came the nastier comments, often whispered at me.
+My aunts used to always make petty comments on family dinners.
+When no one was listening came the nastier comments, often whispered to me.
 Mostly from two aunts and two uncles.
-Ironically, one of them was my favourite aunt.
+Ironically, one of them was my favorite aunt.
 Things such as “That’s why you always need new pants, you can’t keep your mouth shut, can you?” or “how do you expect a boy to like you?” or even “you’re getting a bit big!”.
 They started from when I was 9 and started going through puberty and my body was changing.

 I got over it.
-Most of the days I think I did, anyways.
+Most of the days I think I did, anyway.
 Some days I still want to starve myself and other I just want to binge on food.
-But 90% of the time I eat healthy and don’t give into the little voice in my head that tells me not to eat.
+But 90% of the time I eat healthily and don’t give in to the little voice in my head that tells me not to eat.
 I don’t deprive myself, I will eat a piece of chocolate or cake or whatever it is I’m feeling like.
-But then I will take better care the next few days and I never eat too much of anything at once.
+But then I will take better care for the next few days and I never eat too much of anything at once.

 I managed to get over this alone.
 I didn’t tell anyone not because I didn’t think they could help, but because I didn’t trust them not to judge me.
 I was ashamed, I thought I was horrible, ugly and not worth it.
 I felt exactly like the woman in the documentary, minus the being morbidly obese.
 But unfortunately most girls that have any kind of eating disorder don’t manage to get out of it and some of them even die from it.
 It’s something that stays with you forever, always in the back of your mind.
 I know that if I’m not careful enough I might relapse into the whole vicious cycle of not eating/binging/not eating.

 Honestly…I don’t give a rats ass if someone is fat or thin!
 I just care about them being healthy!!!
 Do I think society is at fault here?
 Yes.
 And no. Because we’re the ones that let society go on with this.
-We’re the one’s who buy the magazines that sell the idea that you should be thin to be pretty.
-We’re the ones that accept that that gorgeous woman up there be considered a “plus size”.
+We’re the ones who buy the magazines that sell the idea that you should be thin to be pretty.
 I think magazines and TV-shows and the fashion industry should start incorporating more real women.
 Not size 0 or 00 (yes, that exists!!).
 I’m not saying to completely turn away from the thin models, some clothes do look better on people without curves, that’s just the way they’re designed, but others need a woman’s curves to look good!

 Stop fat shaming.
 And thin shaming.
 Stop treating one another and yourselves badly all together!!!
-The first step to love yourself is accept that you’re unique, doesn’t matter your size or the colour of your hair or eyes.
+The first step to love yourself is to accept that you’re unique, doesn’t matter your size or the color of your hair or eyes.
 You’re beautiful just the way you are.

 We’re all beautiful!